 - If you experience skin darkening and pimple outbreaks during pregnancy, you will have a boy.

 - If you look pretty and fresh during pregnancy, you will have a girl.

-- Avoid eating ginger because your baby might have extra fingers or toes when born.
+- Avoid eating ginger because your baby will have extra fingers or toes when born.

 - Avoid being stress or depress when you are pregnant because the child will grow up to be unhappy.

-- If your abdomen itches a lot, your baby come out hairy.
+- If your abdomen itches a lot, you have a hairy baby in your womb.